User Guide Multilanguage Plugin

 Note: Install and activate the plugin that adds custom fields to use this option.
 “Portfolio by BestWebsoft” is used as an example.

-To download “Portfolio by BestWebsoft” plugin follow the link: https://bestwebsoft.com/products/wordpress/plugins/portfolio/
+To download the “Portfolio by BestWebsoft” plugin follow the link: https://bestwebsoft.com/products/wordpress/plugins/portfolio/

 13.4.1.
 To translate custom fields open the ”Portfolio” > ”Projects” page.